conan-kiln/kiln/README.md

 As a result, the packages here are always at least as new, and generally much more up to date, than those on ConanCenter.

 Note: this repository is currently a placeholder while active development takes place at https://github.com/valgur/conan-center-index <br>
-You can expect a migration to this repo to be finalized once the work in progress on the necessary build pipelines and a landing page (in the vein of https://vcpkg.link/) has been completed.
+You can expect a migration to this repo to be finalized once the work in progress on the necessary CI validation pipelines and a landing page with an active recipe index (in the vein of https://vcpkg.link/) has been completed.

 ## Highlights

 The most notable additions in this repository are: